clagms/modbat/README.md

 Assemble the project by running:

-    gradle assemble
+    ./gradlew assemble

-This will build the project and place the JAR files in "./build".
+This will download the right version of Gradle, build the project, and place the JAR files in "./build".

 ## Model syntax